The Bankrate promise

 The Intelligent Investor by Ben Graham is like a shorter, more readable version of Graham’s other famous book Security Analysis (co-authored with David Dodd.)
 Graham is considered the father of value investing, an investing style where practitioners are looking to buy $1 for $0.75 or less, and he was a key mentor for legendary investor Warren Buffett.
 Here Graham shows you how to think sensibly about investing and how to avoid the mistakes of so many inexperienced investors.

-Graham also introduces a character called Mr. Market – a metaphor for the schizophrenic market, which offers stocks at cheap prices one day and expensive prices the next.
+Graham also introduces a character called Mr. Market – a metaphor for the schizophrenic stock market, which offers stocks at cheap prices one day and expensive prices the next.
 This book has many versions from decades past, but recent editions with editor Jason Zweig offer modern commentary that provides perspective on more contemporary events.

 You Can Be a Stock Market Genius by Joel Greenblatt is a modern classic, and it showcases how to find stocks that are hidden by superficial events, such as spinoffs.
 It’s become a relatively quick favorite of current investors due to its easy-to-read style, practical examples and humor.
 Yes, humor!
 In his inimitable prose, Greenblatt gives you all the details on how to uncover these hidden gems.

 For example, using the book’s approach readers would have been able to track PayPal, before it spun off of parent eBay in 2015, and then proceeded to return 400 percent to investors over the next five years.